bekaproger2/laravel-realtime-chat/README.md

 run : <pre>$ laravel-echo-server init</pre>

+Uncomment <pre> App\Providers\BroadcastServiceProvider::class </pre> in your config/app.php

+and change BROADCAST_DRIVER and QUEUE_CONNECTION to redis in your .env file.

 Now it is ready to run

 Just create 3 terminal windows and run the commands below to start this app :